 1 mistake you should avoid when working at a nonprofit.

 One mistake you should avoid when working at a nonprofit is not keeping track of your expenses.
 This can lead to financial problems down the road.
-Also, make sure to have a clear understanding of your organization’s mission and goals.
+Also, ensure a clear understanding of your organization’s mission and goals.
 Don’t be afraid to ask questions if you’re unsure about something.
 And finally, remember that you are not alone in this–there are plenty of resources and people out there who want to help you succeed!
 However, you must do the hard part and use your persistence and mission to propel you forward and keep you focused.–Michele Mitchell